UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

   and assimilated in TA3 modeling
   --->

-In order to synthesize and validate mine site data received from TA2, we will need to develop data pipelines and HITL interfaces oriented towards validating site-based data and mineral system models, and forwarding users to the specific document sources that underly the datasets.
-The structure of these pipelines are not yet clear, but they will be developed in conversation with TA2, along the lines proposed for the TA2 synthesis schemas (@sec:schemas).
+To synthesize and validate mine site data received from TA2, we will need to develop data pipelines and HITL interfaces that forward users to the specific document sources that underly mine-site and mineral-system datasets (see
+@sec:document-interfaces).

 Macrostrat maintains links to other point datasets that may be useful to forward to TA3, such as USGS legacy geochemical data.
-Additionally, TA2 plans to compile datasets from other existing structured data sources.
-We will work with TA2 performers to ensure that these datasets are available to TA3.
+TA2 also plans to compile datasets from other existing structured data sources.
+We will work with TA2 performers to ensure that these datasets are available and properly contextualized for TA3.
 If more site-based datasets must be integrated, we will work with TA3 to identify and integrate them into the system, which will make them readily avaiable on demand for modelling tasks.

 ![Macrostrat MRDS data layer, showing basic capabilities for point data provision.
 [This interface](https://staging.v2.macrostrat.org/map/dev/weaver) is publicly available on Macrostrat's development website.](img/macrostrat-mrds-interface.png){#fig:mineral-sites